okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section09/react/allowanon.md

-By default, all routes not defined using the `SecureRoute` will be accessible to unauthenticated users.
+By default, all routes not defined using the `SecureRoute` are accessible to unauthenticated users.